 Psalm 130 – Out of the Depths

-This Psalm is another in the series titled A Song of Ascents.
-Psalm 130 begins with a personal testimony of God’s rescue from the depths of guilt and awareness of sin, and ascends step by step up to giving confidence to others in their trust in God.
+This psalm is another in the series titled A Song of Ascents.
+Psalm 130 begins with a personal testimony of God’s rescue from the depths of guilt.
+From there, the author ascends step by step to a place where he can give confidence to others in their trust in God.

 Because Psalm 130 is marked by an awareness of sin and a powerful assurance of forgiveness, tradition numbers it among the seven penitential psalms (6, 32, 38, 51, 102, 130, 143).

-“Luther, when he was buffeted by the devil at Coburg, and in great affliction, said to those about him, Come, let us sing that psalm, “Out of the depths,” &c., in derision of the devil (Joh.
-Manl. loc. com.
-43).
+“Luther, when he was buffeted by the devil at Coburg, and in great affliction, said to those about him, Come, let us sing that psalm, ‘Out of the depths,’ etc., in derision of the devil….
 And surely this psalm is a treasury of great comfort to all in distress.”
 (John Trapp)